 Start Your Lower Back Pain Treatment Today with Raleigh’s Team Chiropractic

 Anyone can crack a back.
 However, only a spinal engineer can truly fix the spinal issues you are facing and generate the greatest long-term relief.
 At Team Chiropractic, our team of qualified spinal engineers works hard to create a custom treatment plan according to what your body needs for long-term restoration.

-With over 25 years of service, we are the leading spinal readjustment practice in the Raleigh area and are uniquely suited to helping relieve your lower back pain through safe, professional spinal readjustment.
+With over 25 years of service, we are the leading spinal adjustment practice in the Raleigh area and are uniquely suited to helping relieve your lower back pain through safe, professional spinal adjustment.
 Our Certified Chiropractic Extremity Practitioners (CCEP) and Certified Chiropractic Sports Physicians (CCSP) enables us to correct the overall biomechanics, which enables you to hold your correction.